zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 1. If the string is a single character, that character must be `.`.

-2. The length of the string must not be greater than 254 characters.
+2. When the string is split at the `.` characters each component part (`label`) must be 1 to 63 characters long.
+For any `IDN label` the length restriction is for the [A-label][RFC 5890#2.3.2.1] shape of the label.

-3. When the string is split at `.` characters (after IDNA conversion, if needed), each component part must be at most 63 characters long.
+3. The length of the string must not be greater than 254 characters when the string ends with a trailing `.` character.
+The length restriction is counted when any `IDN label` has been converted to its A-label shape.

 > Note: Currently there are no restrictions on what characters that are allowed.